A complete match management platform for youth cricket coaches

 Tap Confirm team sheet — this locks the team for the match.
 Batting and Bowling trackers become available.

-Every player in your squad automatically gets a unique 8-character code (e.g. CM-UTJMT3).
+Every player in your squad automatically gets a unique code (e.g. CM-UTJMT3).
 This code is the player's login — no email or password needed.
+It also serves as their Global Player ID — a permanent identifier that travels with them across schools and academies.

 In Squad Manager, each player row shows their access code with a Copy button.
 Tap Copy then paste it into a message to the player or parent.